-In trading, sentiments offered by other investors are traders are very important in determining the market moves.
+In trading, sentiments offered by other investors and traders are very important in determining the market moves.
 This is simply because any person trading the market has his own opinion on the future price of the shares, currencies, or commodities.
 At times, the majority of the traders might be wrong while at other times, they might be correct.
 These market participants include: the commercial traders (hedgers), non-commercial traders, and retail traders.
-The Commitment of Traders (COT) report is released on a weekly basis and is used by traders to evaluate the general outlook of the market.
+The Commitments of Traders (COT) report are released on a weekly basis and are used by traders to evaluate the general outlook of the market.

 Personal sentiments matter

-To explain this section, I will use the chart below.
+To explain this section, We will use the chart below.